 If your home doesn’t feel comfortable, cozy, or good, then it’s time to get to work.

-8 Home Decoration Tips for After a Breakup
+8 Ways to Cheer Up Your Home After a Breakup

 Are you moving to a new place?
 Wonderful!
 This is your chance to refresh and revive your home.
 Breaking up is heartbreaking in many ways – but it can give you an opportunity to start over with courage and creativity.